Modifier#

 - Parameters:

-stdout_format (str) – format string for input and output The format should be keyword only.
+format_str (str) – format string for input and output.
+The format should be keyword-only.

 pargs – keyword arguments for the print function